Lt. Gov. Dan Forest defends HB2 at Values Voter Summit, calls it “Common sense in America”

 ENGAGE: Write a letter to the editor | Comment on this story

-Washington, D.C. — Lt.
+WASHINGTON, D.C. — Lt.
 Gov. Dan Forest spoke at the annual Values Voter Summit, hosted by the Family Research Council on Sept.
 9-11, and made defending HB2 against its critics the core of his speech.

 “The color of a person’s skin has absolutely nothing to do with what bathroom they use,” Forest said, reports The Washington Blade.
 “The color of a person’s skin has absolutely nothing to do with where they sit on a bus or where they sit at the lunch counter, or what water fountain they drink out of it.
 But you know what?
 A person’s biology has everything to with which bathroom they use.”